leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

     <img src="screenshots/sc_ihub_prepare.png" height="200">

 6. Fill in the screen **Provide Basic Information for the ETL Transform Map**
 - a.
-Verify that when clicking on object in the first node of the tree on the left that your fields are similar to the screen here.
+Verify that when clicking on object in the first node of the tree on the left that the fields are similar to the screen here.
 Sequence is not important.
     <img src="screenshots/sc_ihub_preview_object.png" height="400">

 - b.
-Verify that when click on in data in the third node on the tree to the left that your fields are similar to the screen here.
+Verify that when click on in data in the third node on the tree to the left that the fields are similar to the screen here.
 This is a wide table so checking the first few fields is sufficient.
 Sequence is not important.
 - c.
 Click **Mark as Complete**

     <img src="screenshots/sc_ihub_preview_data.png" height="400">